entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Castiello (2018): "The presence of a posteriorly expanded supraorbital has been revealed by Lu *et al*.
 (2016) to be one of the key character uniting actinopterygians."

 > - The coding of *Eosteus* is 1.
+The coding of *Megamastax amblyodus* is 1.

 157. Westoll-lines: (0) absent; (1) present.

 > Zhu Y. *et al*.
 (2021), Character 237; King *et al*.
 (2017), Character 268; Castiello 2018 Character 262; Zhu Y. *et al*.
 (2022), Character 161; Brazeau *et al*.
 (2023), Character 273.

 > - The coding of *Eosteus* is -.
+The coding of *Megamastax amblyodus* is -.

 158. Anteriorly directed adductor fossae between neurocranium and skull roof: (0) absent; (1) present.

 > Zhu Y. *et al*.
 (2021), Character 250; Zhu Y. *et al*.
 (2022), Character 162.

 > - The coding of *Eosteus* is ?.
+The coding of *Megamastax amblyodus* is 0.

 159. Anterior pit line of dermal skull roof: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 34; Choo *et al*.
 (2017), Character 267; King *et al*.
 (2017), Character 302; Castiello (2018), Character 293; Zhu Y. *et al*.
 (2022), Character 163; Brazeau *et al*.
 (2023), Character 307.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is 0.

 160. Position of anterior pit-line: (0) on paired median skull roofing bones over the otico-occipital division of braincase; (1) on paired median skull roofing bones over the sphenoid division of braincase.

 > Zhu  *et al*.
 (2009, Character 106), and references therein; Zhu *et al*.
 (2013), Character 184; Choo *et al*.
 (2017), Character 189; King *et al*.
 (2017), Character 287; Castiello (2018), Character 279; Zhu Y. *et al*.
 (2022), Character 164; Brazeau *et al*.
 (2023), Character 292.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is -.

 161. Middle and posterior pit-lines on postparietal: (0) posteriorly situated; (1) mesially situated.

 > Zhu  *et al*.
 (2009, Character 107), and references therein; Zhu *et al*.
 (2013), Character 185; Choo *et al*.
 (2017), Character 190; King *et al*.
 (2017), Character 288; Castiello (2018), Character 280; Zhu Y. *et al*.
 (2022), Character 165; Brazeau *et al*.
 (2023), Character 293.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is 1.

 162. Position of middle and posterior pit lines: (0) close to midline; (1) near the central portion of each postparietal.

 > Zhu  *et al*.
 (2009, Character 108), and references therein; Zhu *et al*.
 (2013), Character 186; Choo *et al*.
 (2017), Character 191; King *et al*.
 (2017), Character 289; Castiello (2018), Character 281; Zhu Y. *et al*.
 (2022), Character 166; Brazeau *et al*.
 (2023), Character 294.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is 0.

 163. Junction of posterior pitline and main lateral line: (0) far in front of posterior margin of skull roof; (1) close to posterior margin of skull roof.

 > Zhu *et al*.
 (2013), Character 166; Choo *et al*.
 (2017), Character 175; Zhu Y. *et al*.
 (2022), Character 167; Brazeau *et al*.
 (2023), Character 290.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is -.

 164. Ethmoid commissure: (0) absent; (1) present.

 > Castiello (2018), Character 311; Zhu Y. *et al*.
 (2022), Character 168; Brazeau *et al*.
 (2023), Character 325.

-> - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observet.
+> - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is 0.

 165. Ethmoid commissure fused into midline canal: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 320; Castiello (2018), Character 312; Zhu Y. *et al*.
 (2022), Character 169.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is -.

 166. Course of ethmoid commissure: (0) middle portion through median rostral; (1) sutural course; (2) through bone center of premaxillary.

 > Zhu  *et al*.
 (2009, Character 105), and references therein; Zhu *et al*.
 (2013), Character 183; Choo *et al*.
 (2017), Character 188; King *et al*.
 (2017), Character 286; Castiello (2018), Character 278; Zhu Y. *et al*.
 (2022), Character 170; Brazeau *et al*.
 (2023), Character 291.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is -.

 167. Infraorbital canal follows premaxillary suture: (0) no; (1) yes.

 > Choo *et al*.
 (2017), Character 198; King *et al*.
 (2017), Character 296; Castiello (2018), Character 287; Zhu Y. *et al*.
 (2022), Character 171; Brazeau *et al*.
 (2023), Character 301.

 > - The coding of *Eosteus* is ?, as the details of the skull roof surface structrue is very difficult to observe.
+The coding of *Megamastax amblyodus* is ?.

 168. Postmarginal canal: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 315; Castiello (2018), Character 306; Zhu Y. *et al*.
 (2022), Character 172; Brazeau *et al*.
 (2023), Character 320.

 > - The coding of *Eosteus* is ?, as most of the sensory lines are very difficult to observe.
+The coding of *Megamastax amblyodus* is 0.

 169. Postmarginal line issued from main lateral line: (0) on marginal or supratemporal; (1) on anterior paranuchal or tabular.

 > Zhu *et al*.
 (2016), Character 349; Zhu Y. *et al*.
 (2021), Character 315; Zhu Y. *et al*.
 (2022), Character 173.

 > - The coding of *Eosteus* is ?, as most of the sensory lines are very difficult to observe.
+The coding of *Megamastax amblyodus* is -.

 170. Central sensory line: (0) absent; (1) present.

 > Zhu *et al*.
 (2016), Character 350; Zhu Y. *et al*.
 (2021), Character 316; King *et al*.
 (2017), Character 312; Castiello (2018), Character 303; Zhu Y. *et al*.
 (2022), Character 174; Brazeau *et al*.
 (2023), Character 317.

 > - The coding of *Eosteus* is ?, as most of the sensory lines are very difficult to observe.
+The coding of *Megamastax amblyodus* is 0.

 171. Supraorbital sensory canals: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 307; Castiello (2018), Character 299; Zhu Y. *et al*.
 (2022), Character 175; Brazeau *et al*.
 (2023), Character 312.

 > - The coding of *Eosteus* is 1.
+The coding of *Megamastax amblyodus* is 1.

 172. Course of supraorbital canal: (0) between anterior and posterior nostrils; (1) anterior to both nostrils.

 > Zhu  *et al*.
 (2009, Character 109), and references therein; Zhu *et al*.
 (2013), Character 187; Choo *et al*.
 (2017), Character 192; King *et al*.
 (2017), Character 290; Castiello (2018), Character 282; Zhu Y. *et al*.
 (2022), Character 176; Brazeau *et al*.
 (2023), Character 295.

 > - The coding of *Eosteus* is ?, due to the anterior nostrils difficult to be identified.
+The coding of *Megamastax amblyodus* is 1.

 173. Course of supraorbital canal: (0) straight; (1) lyre-shaped.

 > Zhu  *et al*.
 (2009, Character 110), and references therein; Zhu *et al*.
 (2013), Character 188; Choo *et al*.
 (2017), Character 193; King *et al*.
 (2017), Character 291; Castiello (2018), Character 283; Zhu Y. *et al*.
 (2022), Character 177; Brazeau *et al*.
 (2023), Character 296.

 > - The coding of *Eosteus* is 0.
+The coding of *Megamastax amblyodus* is 0.

 174. Posterior end of supraorbital canal: (0) in postparietal (central); (1) in parietal (preorbital); (2) in intertemporal; (3) in nuchal plate; (4) in postpineal plate.